pymargot/margot/docs/index.md

     pip install margot

-Next you need to make sure you have a couple of environment variables set:
+Next you need to make sure you have a couple of important environment variables set:

     export ALPHAVANTAGE_API_KEY=YOUR_API_KEY
     export DATA_CACHE=PATH_TO_FOLDER_TO_STORE_HDF5_FILES